-- B. As of December 31, 2022 and 2021, accounts receivable arose from contracts with customers.
-As of January 1, 2021, the balance of receivables from contracts with customers amounted to \$386,547. - C. As of December 31, 2022 and 2021, the Group does not hold any collateral as security. - D. As at December 31, 2022 and 2021, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's notes and accounts receivable was the book value amount. - E. Information relating to credit risk of accounts receivable is provided in Note 12(2).
+- B. As of December 31, 2023 and 2022, accounts receivable arose from contracts with customers.
+As of January 1, 2022, the balance of receivables from contracts with customers amounted to \$360,410. - C. As of December 31, 2023 and 2022, the Group does not hold any collateral as security. - D. As of December 31, 2023 and 2022, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's notes and accounts receivable was the book value amount. - E. Information relating to credit risk of accounts receivable is provided in Note 12(2), "Financial instruments".